-|At least 8 grade A* or A including English and Maths||4 A/AS Levels or BTEC Extended Diploma with an AS course, exceptionally 5 AS Levels.
-Other extension activities eg: Extended Project Qualification.|
+|At least 8 grade 7 or above/A* or A above including English and Maths||• 4 A Levels or • Level 3 Extended Diploma with an A level • Other extension activities eg: Extended Project Qualification|

-|At least 6 A* - C grades in at least 5 different subjects, including English & Maths or equivalent.
-At least one GCSE should be at a grade B/6||3 or 4 A Levels or BTEC Extended Diploma with an AS course alongside • GCSE English or Maths if required|
+|At least 5 GCSEs grades 5-9/A* - C in at least five different subjects, including English & Maths or equivalent.
+At least one GCSE should be at a grade 6/B||• 3 A Levels or • A mix of BTEC Extended Certificates and A Levels, or • Extended Diploma • GCSE English or Maths if required|

-|4 A* - C grades • BTEC First Diploma preferably with one GCSE at C or above||BTEC Extended Diploma • Or mix of BTEC Certificates and A Levels • GCSE English or Maths if required|
+|At least 4 GCSEs grades 4-9/A* - C or a full Level 2 Diploma preferably with one GCSE at 4/C or above||• 3 A Levels or • Extended Diploma • GCSE English or Maths if required|

-|Up to 2 GCSEs grades A* - C including English or Maths at grade D/3||Advanced Foundation Programme or BTEC First Diploma, English or Maths GCSE if required|
+|Up to 2 GCSEs grades 4-9/A* - C including English or Maths at grade 3/D||• Level 2 Diploma, English or Maths GCSE if required • Advanced Science Preparation Course|

-|Mostly D's and E's||• BTEC First Diploma • GCSE English and / or Maths if required|
+|Mostly D's/3's and E's/2's||• Level 2 Diploma • GCSE English and / or Maths if required|

-|Mostly F's and G's or no GCSEs||BTEC Level 1 Diploma • English and Maths|
+|Mostly 3's/D's and 2s/Es||• Level 1 Diploma • English and Maths|